joefg/joefg.github.io/books.md

 intrigue.
 Many predictions didn't come true. but some did.
 I don't usually recommend political thrillers, but this is a good example of the genre.
 The TV adaptation's pretty good too.
 Skip the sequel. ★★★★☆ (4/5)

+**Cryptonomicon** by Neal Stephenson, 1999.
+It's a strange book set in two time periods: World War 2, and the late 1990s tech boom.
+It's about a lot of gold that was stashed somewhere in South East Asia.
+One group wants to sell it.
+Another group wants to build an Internet Bank using this gold as a backstop to their currency.
+Highly inventive.
+Required reading for Cryptocurrency and Network Security people.
+Loses points because the author can't write endings very well. ★★★☆☆ (3/5)

 **Daemon** and **Freedom** by Daniel Suarez, 2006 and 2010.
 Written by an engineer, the story of a dead man's AI curse unleashed on the world, highly